-This is the most common form of fraud reported to the Federal Trade Commission (FTC), which logged nearly 500,000 complaints about impostor scams in 2020.
+This is the most common form of fraud reported to the Federal Trade Commission (FTC), which logged nearly 985,000 complaints about impostor scams in 2021.
 Those cons collectively cost victims more than $2.3 billion, nearly double the 2020 total, according to FTC data.

 Get instant access to members-only products and hundreds of discounts, a free second membership, and a subscription to AARP the Magazine.

 Impostor scams generally start with an unsolicited phone call, email, text or social media message.
 Fraudsters impersonate people and organizations you would ordinarily trust, or at least hear out.
 The most common pose, accounting for 40 percent of impostor reports to the FTC, involves government agencies such as Social Security, Medicare or the IRS.
 But crooks might adopt any number of guises, including: